Applications will be reviewed and considered as they are received, and interviews will occur as qualified candidates emerge. Apply soon!

 • Must be a US citizen or permanent resident of the United States.

-• General knowledge of the St. Croix National Scenic Riverway is helpful.
+• General knowledge of the National Park Service or St. Croix National Scenic Riverway is helpful.

 • Ability to work well both independently and as part of a team, be detail-oriented and organized, and to follow oral and written directions.